Business Continuity Plan vs. Disaster Recovery Plan - Zerto

 This makes DRP a crisis response and recovery strategy for IT infrastructure in modern organizations.
 As such, it is a component of a successful BCP because it details the objectives, procedures, and resources the organization needs to secure its IT assets and continue providing services following a disaster.

-Both Are Needed to Ensure Business Resilience
+Both BCP and DRP Are Needed to Ensure Business Resilience

 In practice, organizations should simultaneously implement both BCP and DRP when possible.
 The BCP is your first line of defense against disasters while DRP is advantageous when your business operations require vital business data to continue functioning.